 Today, Julie brings a calm, informed, and globally minded perspective to every mediation she facilitates.
 Her goal is not to determine who is right or wrong, but to help people find practical, sustainable solutions that allow them to move on with confidence and respect.

-Although litigation is often the first instinct, Julie believes mediation offers a constructive way to navigate conflict and move forward.
+Although litigation is often a person’s first instinct, Julie believes mediation offers a constructive way to navigate conflict and move forward.

 “Discourage litigation.
 Persuade your neighbors to compromise whenever you can.
-Point out to them how the nominal winner is often the real loser — in fees, and expenses, and waste of time.
-As a peace-maker the lawyer has a superior opportunity of being a good man.
-There will still be business enough.”
+Point out to them how the nominal winner is often the real loser — in fees, and expenses, and waste of time.”

 — Abraham Lincoln